 In several villages in and around these swamps, WWF has founded so-called Community Development Units.
 Each of these units co-operates with units in other villages, and with local authorities, to increase the standard of living of the local tribes.
 Simultaneously, WWF is trying to persuade the locals to harvest the natural resources in a sustainable way, so that these resources will also be available for future generations.

-Together with Danish sociologist Peter Gregersen, who is working for WWF, I participate in a CDU meeting in the village of Kalasa Mukoso, which is inhabited by people of the Bena Kabende tribe.
-Local issues are discussed, such as the burning of forest to create more farmland, how to protect crops against pests, such as bush pigs (Potamochaerus larvatus), and hunting bans of different game species, such as antelope.
+Together with Danish sociologist Peter Gregersen, who is working for WWF, I participate in a CDU meeting in the village of Kalasa Mukoso, near Samfya, which is inhabited by people of the Bena Kabende tribe.
+Local issues are discussed, including the burning of forest to create more farmland, how to protect crops against pests like bush pigs (Potamochaerus larvatus), and hunting bans on different game species, including antelope.
 I also participate in a merry meeting in the local Women’s Group, with much singing and dancing taking place.

 I am convinced that he is joking, but the following morning he persuades the watchman to remove the flowers.

 Arriving at the opposite shore, we follow a narrow, twisting channel through high vegetation of papyrus (Cyperus papyrus) and reed (Phragmites australis).
 This channel is one of numerous tributaries to the great Luapula River.